 Think about which of your current suppliers are Māori businesses.

 Ensure that procurement/contract opportunities are promoted to Māori businesses through GETS, agency websites, intermediaries or other appropriate channels in an open and transparent manner.
 Remember to ensure that processes are kept simple and truly reflect the value and complexity of the requirement.
 Experiment with agile and innovative ways to engage with Māori businesses that reduce the resources required to respond.

 Manage the contract and relationship with the Māori business to ensure successful delivery of the contract.
 This includes providing feedback for supplier growth and receiving feedback from your supplier.

-Translated Te Kupenga Hao Pāuaua means to cast the fishing net wide and be enterprising.
+Our joint team with Ministry of Business, Innovation and Employment (MBIE) are called Te Kupenga Hao Pāuaua which means to cast the fishing net wide and be enterprising.

 Te Kupenga Hao Pauaua supports government agencies by:

 - Providing agencies with the tools needed to be “match fit” to implement the policy and reporting requirements.